 Financial statements – asking customers for financial statements helps you gauge the financial health of the company.

 Credit references – ask your customer for a list of suppliers they already do business with, and phone them yourself.

 Letters of credit – for new businesses, bona fide letters of credit are good indicators of a company’s ability to pay in the future.

 Personal credit reports – if you’re thinking about extending credit to a new or closely held business where a credit report may not be available, run a personal credit check on the owner or CEO.
 If they have a good credit history, there’s a better chance their company will take its obligations to pay seriously as well.

-The Jayaram Law Group is a Chicago business law firm providing a range of legal services to middle-market businesses, with an emphasis on business litigation, business to business collections, local counsel representation, preparation and review of business transactions, and copyright and trademark licensing.
+The Jayaram Law is a Chicago business law firm providing a range of legal services to middle-market businesses, with an emphasis on business litigation, business to business collections, local counsel representation, preparation and review of business transactions, and copyright and trademark licensing.

-The Jayaram Law Group routinely and successfully assists its clients in their business-to-business collection needs.
+The Jayaram Law routinely and successfully assists its clients in their business-to-business collection needs.
 We take pride in obtaining payment on accounts receivables without fracturing critical business relationships or engaging in time-consuming and costly litigation efforts.
 If you need business debt collection services conducted in a professional manner, contact our B2B debt collection law firm.